The Last Jedi

 This is a perfect encapsulation of the film’s theme.

 In the end, The Last Jedi is mostly a movie of grievances, both within the narrative itself, and as an address to the audience.
-It’s a film about trying to be better, and to create something better for the future, and how those efforts are often held back by regressive forces both within the ranks of your enemies, and amongst your supposed allies too.
-It’s a movie about the necessity of myth and legend, as well as the conflict that exists between beloved stories and their reality.
+It’s a film about trying to be better, and to create something better for the future, and how those efforts are often held back by regressive forces both within the ranks of your enemies, and also amongst those of your supposed allies too.
+It’s a movie about the necessity of myths and legends, as well as the conflict that can exist between those beloved stories and their reality.

-The Last Jedi is also a film that refuses to give a spoiled fandom what they want, and instead offers them what they need in order to grow, and all while hitting some of the favorite beats from The Empire Strikes Back and The Return of the Jedi.
+Ultimately, The Last Jedi is a film that refuses to give a spoiled fandom what they think they want, and instead offers them what they need in order to grow, and all while calling back to some of the best moments from The Empire Strikes Back and The Return of the Jedi.

-Sadly, much like we learned while watching Game of Thrones, The Last Jedi mostly proves once again that no matter how much people may claim they want innovative stories that challenge the narrative and do the unexpected, they actually just want the same old thing, a simplified rehash of the stuff they’ve already seen a million times before, and it’s disappointing to see this franchise ultimately bowing to that pressure, instead of seizing on the fertile opportunity that this film teed up for them, the promise of new adventures, out amongst the stars…
+Sadly, much like we learned while watching Game of Thrones, The Last Jedi mostly proves once again that no matter how much people may claim they want innovative stories that challenge the narrative and do the unexpected, they actually just want the same old thing over and over agaon, a simplified rehash of the stuff they’ve already seen a million times before, and it’s always disappointing to see this franchise bowing to that pressure, instead of seizing on the fertile opportunity that this film teed up for them, with its promise of new adventures, somewhere out amongst the stars…

-So, in the end, making the best of a really terrible setup, all while torpedoing the idea that bloodlines determines greatness, suggesting that anyone can be a hero, a message the “fans” who had difficulty understanding the film’s point called “heavy handed,” in a world of candy-coated blockbusters, The Last Jedi is a heap of vegetables.
+So, yeah... making the best of a really terrible setup, all while torpedoing the idea that bloodlines determines greatness, and suggesting that anyone can be a hero (a message that the same “fans” who all seemed to have difficulty understanding the point of the film called “heavy handed”), in a world of candy-coated blockbusters, The Last Jedi is a heap of vegetables.

 And it’s delicious.